Silent No More

 See below for some History from our founder Alice Mwongera in an interview recorded in February 2011 with host Jeff Koinange.

 As you look back we are going forward.
 Have a look around our website to see what we are up to and perhaps how you could get involved.

-Boresha Afya Star Awards
+Launch Of Boresha Afya Star Awards

-This year, we launched the very first Boresha Afya Star Awards, BASA.
+In 2014 we launched the very first Boresha Afya Star Awards, BASA.

 Our focus was to recognise health care workers who stood out despite the different challenges they face.
 We gave the patients the opportunity to give us feedback and help us recognise anyone they felt went beyond the call of duty to make their experience in a hospital a better one.

 Based on the information we got, we managed to acknowledge the efforts of a number of individuals in different counties.

 Some of the counties represented include Nairobi, Narok, Marsabit and Kiambu.

 Dr. Lusweti of Thika level 5, who was one of the most voted stars, was part of the team that accompanied Alice to the annual Planetree conference in Chicago where Alice was a speaker on rewarding excellence.